rally-dfs/rly-ts/packages/examples/react/rally-io/README.md

 ## Creating tokens and intializing bonding curves

-This app uses `rly-ts` to allow creators to create tokens and initialize bonding curves.
+This app uses `rly-ts` to allow creators to create tokens and initialize token bonding curves.
 The `CreateToken` and `InitTbc` components in the component directory execute this functionality.

 ## Swaping tokens